twoojoo/twoojoo/README.md

 - **Integrated third-party APIs** from external applications into web platforms.
-- Balanced **design principles** with product timelines and partner-specific requirements (switched from a monolithic to microservices architecture).
+- Balanced **design principles** with product timelines and partner-specific requirements
+- Migrate the integrations codebase from a monolithic to **microservices** architecture.
 - **Troubleshot** and **debugged** software to clean up code and improve efficiency.
 - Developed web **platform back-end** using NodeJS, Fastify and Kafka.
 - Contributed to mantain and implement **cloud-based back-end solutions with Kubernetes**.